mewkfeli/MachineLearning-FinalTeamwork/README.md

 − training and evaluation of the effectiveness of several classification algorithms;

-− expansion of the training program in
+− expansion of the training sample by parsing data from open sources using an iterative approach;

+− development of an API and graphical user application for interacting with the model;

+− preparation of program documentation and preparation of the final project report.